 Modified Stableford Format

 This format is based on your established handicap minus 36 which gives you your first days quota.
 A maximum handicap of 22 is allowed for this format, however if your handicap is higher than 22, you are very welcome to play but your handicap will be lowered to 22 for the modified stableford portion of the tournament.
-You will receive full *tournament handicap* for all four days for the side events.

-Example: Your handicap is 14, (14 - 36 = 22); 22 will be your first days quota.
+Example: Your handicap is 16, (16 - 36 = 20); 20 will be your first days quota.

 If you have a 6 handicap (6 - 36 = 30) your quota would be 30, etc.